greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 Unless noted, these tasks should be performed for *all* hosts in your Greenplum Database array \(coordinator, standby coordinator, and segment hosts\).

-The Greenplum Database host naming convention for the coordinator host is `mdw` and for the standby coordinator host is `smdw`.
+The Greenplum Database host naming convention for the coordinator host is `cdw` and for the standby coordinator host is `scdw`.

 The segment host naming convention is sdwN where sdw is a prefix and N is an integer.
 For example, segment host names would be `sdw1`, `sdw2` and so on.
 NIC bonding is recommended for hosts with multiple interfaces, but when the interfaces are not bonded, the convention is to append a dash \(`-`\) and number to the host name.
 For example, `sdw1-1` and `sdw1-2` are the two interface names for host `sdw1`.